-3.1.2.2 3.1.3.2 Information campaigns and post-enactment administration
+3.1.3.2 Information campaigns and post-enactment administration

-30. To pave the way for posterior compliance with administrative requirements and get public acceptance the public consultation could be combined with different information campaigns carried out by the relevant authorities, explaining to the public the reasons for the adoption of a carbon tax (e.g. health reasons and reduce risks of mortality), who will be affected, the basics of how the system will work, what the new obligations will be, what outcome is expected (e.g.
+30. To pave the way for posterior compliance with administrative requirements and get public acceptance the public consultation could be combined with different information campaigns carried out by the relevant authorities, explaining to the public the reasons for the adoption of a carbon tax (e.g. health reasons and reduce risks of mortality), who will be affected, the basics of how the system will work, what the new obligations will be, what outcome is expected (e.g. environmental benefits and revenue use).
+This transparency effort is needed to pave the way for the normative reform and later to show political accountability and good administrative performance, avoiding risks of corruption.